ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes.md

 ### Unsolicited messages

-We prefer not to recieve unsolicited messages.
+We prefer not to receive unsolicited messages.
 It is better for a driver to explicitly ask for a parameter each time the driver wants to read it.